Organizers recap precautions after MAYB tournament brings about 400 teams to Wichita

 "Bleachers being removed, I have really liked that.
 I think it helps for spreading things out.
 That will be continued," Raleigh said.
 "The forum's got three people walking around.
 They're wiping down the railings, trash cans, bathrooms, everything.
 So, you know, I think in that respect, we've don that really well."

-Ahead of the MAYB Summer Kickoff Friday, Sedgwick County Health officials released a statement asking organizers of large-scale events to contact them for recommendations on putting on the event as safely as possible in light of the COVID-19 pandemic.
+asking organizers of large-scale events to contact them for recommendations on putting on the event as safely as possible in light of the COVID-19 pandemic.

 Dr. Mark Mosley with Wesley Medical Center said we may see a ripple effect from events like the MAYB Summer Kickoff tournament.